How a financial plan can provide a roadmap to your future success

 Personal finance 101: What is a financial plan?

 A personal financial plan is a written examination of your finances, including your income, an asset evaluation, your liabilities, and your investments to determine both your current financial state and your future financial state.
-Financial plans are crucial for you to help assess whether you will be able to reach your financial goals and to decide the steps that you should implement in furtherance of them.
+Financial plans are crucial for you to help assess whether you will be able to reach your financial goals, and to decide the steps going forward.

 Despite the importance of personal financial plans, many people fail to engage in financial planning for their futures or to even understand what actual financial planning is.
-One survey that was reported in Fortune revealed that nearly two-thirds of Americans are not able to pass a fundamental test of financial literacy.
+A 2016 Fortune survey revealed that nearly two-thirds of Americans are not able to pass a fundamental test of financial literacy.

 Financial planning should start early.
 When you begin saving while you are young, your money will have more time to grow.
 The purpose of a financial plan is to help you determine the feasibility of your goals and to understand the steps that you will need to take to reach them.
 Gaining a good understanding of what financial planning is can help you get started on a more successful financial future.